Dear the Crypto/Web3 community across the world:

 That’s, multiplying production on the UCF’s own 12 acre premises using irrigation and a little bit of permaculture, to ensure that 100% of our administrative overheads are covered by the UCF itself.
 Needed funding: $101,968.

-Running our work is very demanding in terms of administrative costs.
 Currently, all the money that we use to run our work comes from small online donations.
-And as said earlier, most of this money is spent on inputs (seed, tarpaulins, pesticides, fertilizers, spray pumps etc) that the UCF provides to all our target farmers totally free, only as a hand-up.
-But the day-to-day costs of running this work are huge.
-And now, with our new goal of expanding our sorghum project to cover every village in Kamuli & Buyende, our overheads will be even higher.
+And as said earlier, this money is mostly spent on inputs (seed, tarpaulins, pesticides, fertilizers, spray pumps etc) that our project provides to all farmers totally free, only as a hand-up.

 The UCF is located on 12 acres, and our goal right now is to put every available space on this land to maximum use, using a combination of irrigation and permaculture approaches, to ensure that 100% of our overheads are covered by us, i.e., from the income on our 12 acres.
 See.